-Mobility issues shall be certified by a doctor and notified to the Commission's medical officer, who may proceed with any appropriate verification.
+Mobility issues shall be certified by a doctor and notified to the Commission Medical Service, who may proceed with any appropriate verification.

-- 11. Line managers shall ensure that the presence of staff at the office is spread as evenly as possible during the whole working week. - 12.
-Line managers may decide that, on a specific time slots during the working week the whole unit, sector or team is required to be present at the office to facilitate team building, internal planning or organisation and brainstorming, as well as informal exchanges between colleagues.
+11. Line managers shall ensure that the presence of staff at the office is spread as evenly as possible during the whole working week.

+- 12. Line managers may decide that, on a specific time slots during the working week the whole Unit or a cluster of staff is required to be present at the office to facilitate team building, internal planning or organisation and brainstorming, as well as informal exchanges between colleagues.
 In such cases, those time slots shall be communicated to staff in advance, except in case of emergency. - 13.
 Where the proper functioning of the service would otherwise be compromised, line managers may require staff members to work at the office for the entire relevant period, on grounds related to the interests of the service.
-Such a decision shall not entail nor require the modification of teleworking arrangements. - Line managers shall ensure fairness and equal treatment in the implementation of this Article, to ensure that all staff can benefit from teleworking arrangements. - 15.
-Directorates-General and Services shall ensure that teleworking arrangements are applied in a fair and equal way across the service.
+Such a decision shall not entail nor require the modification of teleworking arrangements. - 14.
+Line managers shall ensure fairness and equal treatment in the implementation of this Article, to ensure that all staff can benefit from teleworking arrangements. - 15.
+The Appointing Authority shall ensure that teleworking arrangements are applied in a fair and equal way across the Agency.

-Article 10 - Place of telework
+Place of telework